gripableteam/gripable-play-unity-docs/source/index.html.md

 Callback Name | Triggered
 --------- | -------
-OnSqueeze | When the devices is squeezed, more speically when the Grip Force reading goes from a MIN_THRESHOLD to a MAX_THRESHOLD within a given time period.
+OnSqueeze | When the devices is squeezed, more specifically when the Grip Force reading goes from a MIN_THRESHOLD to a MAX_THRESHOLD within a given time period.
+OnRelease | When the devices is released, more specifically when the Grip Force reading goes from a MAX_THRESHOLD to a MIN_THRESHOLD within a given time period.